chevalun/entropy.js/README.md

 INSTALLATION
 ------------

-Clone the Github repository or simply download the sources.
+Clone the Github repository.
+Initialize and update the git submodules:

+    git submodule init --recursive
+    git submodule update --recursive

 You can run an entropy instance just by starting it with the `node` command:

     node entropy.js